-However the choice of whether or not to accept the arrangement remains with the prospective spouses.
+Arranged marriage is common in some cultures.
+The families of both spouses take a leading role in arranging the marriage, however the choice of whether or not to accept the arrangement remains with the prospective spouses.
 Children may be married at a very young age and well below the age of consent in England.
 ALL Staff should be particularly alert to suspicions or concerns raised by a pupil.
 Since June 2014 forcing someone to marry has become a criminal offence in England and Wales under the Anti-Social Behaviour, Crime and Policing Act 2014.

-If at any time the school had a concern regarding a child who this may apply too immediate contact will be made with MARU for quidance and advice.
+If at any time the school had a concern regarding a child who this may apply too immediate contact will be made with MARU for guidance and advice.

-6.12 Private Fostering
+6.13 Private Fostering